WearableSensing/LSL/README.md

 ## Releases

 Please see the Releases section of this repository for the latest compiled binaries.
 Each release includes the necessary files to run the Wearable Sensing LSL clients on a Windows machine.
+You will need to download 7-Zip or a similar tool to extract the files from the downloaded archive.
+See 7-Zip download [here](https://www.7-zip.org/download.html).

 ## Documentation